Networking Tips for Introverts in the Sports Industry

 Min Fotboll, ‘We’re in the game now’: How Sportswik helped the SvFF connect Swedish football from top to bottom.
 Min Fotboll allows football clubs at the grassroots level to live stream their games and enable friends and family to follow every step on the pitch.

-Min Fotboll, SportsTech
+Min Fotboll graph within SportsTech

 SportsTech improves the fan experience